zevv/nim-memory/nim-arc.md

 == Introducing: ARC

-With Nim version x.y, a new model for memory management was introduced, called _ARC_.
-The goal for ARC is to do everything a garbage collector can do, but do it better - much better.
+With Nim version 1.2, a new model for memory management was introduced, called _ARC_.
+With ARC, the compiler got much smarter about memory, so that garbage collection is no longer needed.

 ARC manages your memory in a totally different way than a garbage collector does.
 Instead of periodically interrupting the program and scan for unreferenced memory,